-The most important thing to remember is that you must find a bin that works with your head unit that produces the ice.
-If you're purchasing a new head unit, consider buying a head and bin combo ice maker.
+The most important part of purchasing an ice bin is finding one that works with your ice-producing head unit.
+If you're purchasing a new production unit, consider buying a head and bin combo ice maker.
 To see if your bin is compatible with your existing ice machine head, check the specification sheet for the unit, available on the individual product pages of our website.

 Getting the Right Capacity